Station Eleven: Plot summary

 In the present, Kirsten and August find a group of the Prophet's men holding Sayid, a member of their troupe, hostage.
-They kill the men and free Sayid, who explains that their friend Dieter was killed, while another hostage escaped, warned the troupe, and sent them on another road, explaining how they went missing.
-The trio leave for the Severn City Airport, but Kirsten is soon discovered by the Prophet.
+They kill the men and free Sayid, who explains that their friend Dieter was killed, while another hostage escaped, warned the troupe, and sent them on another road; this explains how the rest of the Symphony went missing.
+The trio leave for the Severn City Airport, but Kirsten is discovered by the Prophet.
 Just before he is about to kill her, he refers to the "Undersea," a place from the Station Eleven comics.
-Kirsten quotes lines from Station Eleven, distracting the Prophet long enough that a younger sentry (having a crisis of faith) shoots and kills him, before taking his own life.
-The trio continues to the Museum of Civilization, where they are reunited with Charlie, Jeremy and the rest of the troupe.
-Clark, who has lived in the museum for twenty years, realizes who Kirsten is, her attachment to Arthur, and that the Prophet was Tyler Leander.
-Clark takes Kirsten up to the control tower of the airport, where through a telescope he shows her there is a town to the south with electric lights, suggesting that civilization is beginning to take root again.
+Kirsten quotes lines from Station Eleven, distracting the Prophet long enough that a younger cult sentry, having a crisis of faith, shoots and kills the Prophet, before taking his own life.
+The trio continues to the Museum of Civilization, where they are reunited with Charlie, Jeremy, and the rest of the troupe.
+Clark, who has lived in the museum for twenty years, realizes who Kirsten is and her connection to Arthur, and that the Prophet was Tyler Leander.
+At night, Clark takes Kirsten up to the control tower of the airport, where he shows her there is a town with electric lights, suggesting civilization is beginning to take root again.

-Five weeks later, Kirsten leaves with the Travelling Symphony for the town to the south.
+Five weeks later, Kirsten leaves with the Traveling Symphony for this town.
 She gives one copy of Station Eleven to Clark's museum.
-He begins to read it and recognizes a scene that is borrowed from a dinner party which he, Arthur and Miranda once attended.
+He begins to read it and recognizes a scene that is based on a dinner party which he, Arthur, and Miranda once attended.